Wildlander-mod/Support/Docs/ModdingUltSky.md

 > - Reload/refresh mod organizer.
 > - Make sure left side it is located after "Ultimate Skyrim 4.0.7 core files".
 > - enable, no need to run reqtificator.

+#### Liz's Campfire Placeables

+Very very Beta releases.
+Please give feedback if something is very wrong.

+Choose 1 only
+* Tentpalooza UltSky patch containing Craftable & Placeable Wooden Bathtub, and Craftable & Placeable Crafting table https://drive.google.com/file/d/1BlG23P0r9Dl7x2xUfAQCjjpFDEWpUrB_/view?usp=sharing
+* Combined   Craftable & Placeable Crafting table & Wooden Bathtub https://drive.google.com/file/d/1_RGhyWsJtQ0HIEfZlj3_vR1hujhAJPWh/view?usp=sharing
+* StandAlone Craftable & Placeable Wooden Bathtub https://drive.google.com/file/d/1hgd9ExLKyNDb95XWwtkQm9CNVfehDaUR/view?usp=sharing
+* StandAlone Craftable & Placeable Crafting table https://drive.google.com/file/d/1A6DFEWl0MApe5iWwlmIhlxPDpmpRSYRy/view?usp=sharing

+TentPalooza patch makes the following changes
+>- Disables the chest items which grant you infinate storage which you can pick up and fit in your backpack.
+>- Adds all items to a suitable crafting station (mostly the crafting table).
+>- Adds all items to the crafting ledger.
+>- Replaces deactivated materiels with UltSky equivilents
+>- Adjusted materiel requirements for the more powerful tents in line with existing receipes in Ultsky.
+>- Integrates Bathing in skyrim functionality to tentpalooza bathtubs.
+>- Adds a User craftable crafting table which you can move with your camp. (requires Wood, Nails, Iron hammer)
+>- Adds 4 new placeable beds, Linen Hammock, Coffin, White & red linen bedrolls.
+>- Adds a Simple Wooden bathtub (like you see in inn's) which you can move with you camp.  (requires Wood, Iron ingots, Beehive husks)

+Install Instructions:

+Right side
+> - After Ultimate Skyrim patches.
+> - If installing TentPalooza Patch - then this needs to go after Tentpalooza.esp as well.

 *_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_*_